Easy Keto Bagels From Scratch?! Try This Recipe with Only 5 Ingredients!

 The inside texture of the bagels can be a bit soft, so cut the bagels in half and toast them for a crispier texture.
 Enjoy!

 Hip Tip: Love everything bagels?
 Those are my absolute favorite!
 This time, I topped my bagels with sesame seeds and poppy seeds before baking, but I usually use Everything but the Bagel Seasoning from Trader Joe’s.
-We have a DIY version, too!
+You can find this seasoning blend at pretty much any grocery store now, and we have a DIY version, too!

-Several Hip2Keto readers have tried this recipe, and here’s what some thought:
+Several Hip2Keto readers have tried this keto bagel recipe, and here’s what some thought:

 “The bagels were so yummy!
 I was surprised (and so was my hubs) at how good they tasted, just like a bagel.
 We shared one, and it was going to be just a bite before I toasted it… and we finished the whole thing without toasting.
 I’m sure it would be even better toasted (gonna try that later).”